 Enriching and improving the lives of farm worker and Latino families by meeting their essential human, cultural and community needs is the mission of the Cesar Chavez Foundation.
 The Chavez foundation, a 501(c) 3 non-profit organization, builds or renovates and operates thousands of units of high-quality affordable housing.
-It runs a communications network of nine radio stations in four states with a mix of popular regional Mexican music and educational-style Spanish-language programming reaching 500,000 daily listeners.
+It runs a communications network of eleven radio stations in four states with a mix of popular regional Mexican music and educational-style Spanish-language programming reaching one million daily listeners.
 Its student education tutoring programs boost academic achievement for under-served children as well as by preserving and promoting Cesar Chavez's legacy through service-learning.
 It has built and manages the Visitors Center and Memorial Gardens around Cesar's gravesite, and Villa La Paz, the new educational and conferencing center at La Paz in Keene, Calif.

 Founded in 1966 as the National Farm Workers Service Center by Cesar Chavez, Dolores Huerta, Richard Chavez and others with involvement from Senator Robert F. Kennedy and legendary United Auto Workers President Walter Reuther, the service center was initially conceived to help meet the social service and health needs of farm workers across the United States.
 When Cesar began building the farm worker movement five decades ago, he knew it would take a strong union to address the economic injustices workers suffer at the workplace.
 He was also convinced it would take a movement to overcome the heavy burdens of poverty, discrimination and powerlessness his people endure.